tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 **File:** [Command Line Slides](https://docs.google.com/presentation/d/1_7OIXTJY_Yli-E9KO7n4ZlGcylu9IMEsvJuFkhYivpc/edit#slide=id.g512780ac1c_0_0)

-Open the slideshow and use slides 4–7 as you present the following questions and answers:
+Open the slideshow and use the slides as you present the following questions and answers:

 * What is the command line?